-ArcGIS Data Store is an application that allows you to configure data storage for the hosting server used with ArcGIS Enterprise deployments on Linux and Microsoft Windows.
-If you are not a database expert, ArcGIS Data Store provides you with a convenient setup and configuration experience that creates the following types of data stores:
+ArcGIS Data Store is an application configures and manages data storage for the hosting server used with ArcGIS Enterprise deployments on Linux and Microsoft Windows.
+ArcGIS Data Store provides you with a setup and configuration experience that creates the following types of data stores:

 - Tile cache data store—Stores caches for hosted scene layers.

 - Spatiotemporal big data store—Archives real-time observational data from a federated ArcGIS GeoEvent Server site and stores locations recorded through any apps that rely on location sharing, such as ArcGIS Indoors or ArcGIS Field Maps.
-It also stores the results generated using GeoAnalytics Tools run in Map Viewer Classic or ArcGIS Pro and stores missions and locations for ArcGIS Mission.
+It also stores the results generated using GeoAnalytics Tools run in Map Viewer Classic or ArcGIS Pro.

 - Graph store—Stores knowledge graphs for the portal's federated ArcGIS Knowledge Server site.